SkynetLabs/skynet-kernel/README.md

 user loads a webpage or application, the user is loading exactly the code that they are expecting to load.

-The kernel intercepts all network requests going to the domain 'skt.us', a domain owned by the Skynet Labs team.
-Users that don't have the Skynet extension will see a 404 page that explains what Skynet is and how to get the extension.
-Users that do have the extension will be able to trustlessly load any application which is hosted on Skynet.
+The kernel introduces new TLDs such as '.skynet' and '.hns' which can host applications.
+Due to limitations of the browser extension API, users will have to visit these applications by going to 'http' URLs instead of 'https' URLs.

-###### NOTE: skt.us has not been fully set up yet, in the meantime the kernel is actually using siasky.net as the primary domain.
-This is expected to change in the next few weeks.
+For example, a user logs in using 'http://kernel.skynet/auth.html'

-The kernel supports static web pages, decentralized storage endpoints (including uploads, downloads, and SkyDB), and also supports long running background applications will run so long as the user has their web browser open.
+The kernel supports static web pages, decentralized storage endpoints (including uploads, downloads, and SkyDB), and also supports long running background applications.
 A simple example of a useful background application is a chat service which listens for messages from other users.
 A more advanced example would be a crypto trading bot.

 The kernel also supports 'modules', which are hosted in private domains and can serve APIs to webapps and other modules.
 Modules enable web3 applications to